 This needs additional review, it is important to outline the commercial benefits of good environmental management.

 There is a false impression that increase the environmental "friendliness" will always increase the cost of doing AtoN work or proving AtoN services.
 In fact, the result can be just the opposite.
 Methodologies, engineering solutions and procedures that reduce the impact on the environment can actually reduce AtoN costs.

+Even being more expensive at first , providing nature friendly AtoN is a significant investemnt in a long run. …

 The monetary and non-monetary costs of not pursuing an environmentally responsible approach can be much higher for an organization.
 These can range from bad publicity, financial liability and increasingly, to actual criminal prosecution.

 General understanding and awareness of these issues has increased dramatically in the recent past, and as a result there is now a strong emphasis on responsible environmental stewardship, especially in marine areas.
 Local and global communities now have the relevant information at hand to be able to monitor the actions and impacts of authorities or service providers, putting the pressure on those entities to ensure they take their responsibilities seriously.